 - To select the iCloud Drive, you must be signed in with the iCloud service on your MacBook beforehand.
 Select iCloud Drive from the left pane and then click on the blue ‘Select’ button in top bottom corner.

 You’re done!
-Now all the files you save should be saved inside your iCloud Drive folder.
+After you change Safari download location, all the files you save should be saved inside your iCloud Drive folder.
 You could create a specific folder inside iCloud Drive and save all the downloaded files there.
 Once you download a file, it would be synced with central iCloud Drive server and you shall have access to the files in all your iCloud Drive enabled Apple devices.

 Conclusion: This operation is for the advanced Apple MacBook users.
 If you aren’t much bothered about the downloaded files, or you prefer to move them manually from Downloads folder to some other place then you may not have to go over these procedures.